jundalisay/spblist/content/en/research/paracelsus/alchemy/dialogue-3.md

 {{< l a="Alchemist" >}}
 O what do I hear?
 This certainly is a devill indeed, for I do all things according to the writings of Philosophers, and know very well how to work.
-{{< /l >}}
+{{< /l >}} -->

 {{< r a="Mercury" >}}
-You know very well, for you dost more then you knowest, or readst of.
-The Philosophers said, that Nature is to be mixed with Natures.
-They command nothing to bee done without Nature; but you dost mix me with almost all the sordidst things that bee, as dung.
+The Philosophers said that Nature is to be mixed with Natures.
+They command nothing to bee done without Nature.
+But you dost mix me with almost all the sordidst things that bee, as dung.
 {{< /r >}}

 {{< l a="Alchemist" >}}